mediumTaj/watson-conversation-test/README.md

 # Watson Conversation Test
 This project tests using Speech to Text with Conversation.

-1. Clone the project and initalize and update the submodule.
+1. Clone the project.
+Initialize and update the submodule.

 1. Configure credentials for `SpeechToText` and `Conversation` services (**Watson > Configuration Editor**)